1924-1940

 The foundations

-The origins of the Swansea Motor Club can be traced to a lantern slide lecture on the Douglas motorcycle given by Ivor L Roberts in 1922 at the YMCA.
-Several people in the audience decided that a club should be formed so that they could further their newly acquired knowledge and compete in motor sport events
+It is generally believed that the origins of Swansea Motor Club begin with a lantern slide lecture on Douglas motorcycles given by motor cycle dealer Ivor L Roberts at the YMCA in Swansea in 1922.
+A number of attendees were keen to organise a club so that they could compete in sporting events and other activities.

 1924 to 1939.
 The first event and successful expansion